ahmadradmehr/Robot-Motion-Planning-and-Control/README.md

-# Robot-Motion-Planning-and-Control
+# Robot Motion Planning and Control
- This repository contains motion robot planning algorithms related to the Coursera Robot Motion Planning and Control course
+This repository is related to the a course offered by Northwestern University at Coursera.